When Mom Is Away... With the Family

 When Mom Is Away...
 With the Family (10 giorni con Babbo Natale) is a 2020 Italian Christmas comedy film directed by Alessandro Genovesi.

-The film is a sequel to 2019 film When Mom Is Away.
+The film is a sequel to 2019 film When Mom Is Away and was followed by When Mom Is Away...
+With the In-laws.

 Cast

 Release

 Originally set to be theatrically released on 16 December 2020, the film premiered on 4 December 2020 on Amazon Prime Video due to the second outbreak of the COVID-19 pandemic in Italy.